cedrickchee/skel/README.md

 Build and run executable binaries for our applications.

+Go supports **cross-compilation**, so you can generate a binary suitable for use on a different machine.

+Let's create two binaries — one for use on your local machine, and another for deploying to the Ubuntu Linux server.

-To build a binary, you need to execute:
+To build binaries, you need to execute:

 ```sh
 $ make build/api
 ```

-You should see that an executable binary file gets created at `./bin/api`.
+You should see that two binary files are now created — one for local machine at `./bin/api`; with the cross-compiled binary located under the `./bin/linux_amd64` directory.

 And you should be able to run this executable to start your API application, passing in any command-line flag values as necessary.
 For example: